 Parricide: The Killing of One’s Own Parents

 The Jennifer Pan case stands out within parricide for a number of reasons.
 Firstly, for a daughter to execute a plan to kill her parents is itself unusual with the majority of parricide cases being carried out by male children.
 Furthermore, Jennifer Pan did not carry out this horrific crime herself.
 She organized and arranged for so-called friends to do it for her, playing the damsel in distress that needed a release from the prison her parents were keeping her in.

-After the crime had taken place, Jennifer Pan continued to conceal her guilt by pretending she was also a victim, trying to manipulate police and the rest of her family into believing her lies.
+After the crime had taken place, Jennifer Pan continued to conceal her guilt by pretending she was also a victim, trying to manipulate the police and the rest of her family into believing her lies.

 Parricide; the murder of a parent or both parents by their own child is a rare and most devastating act of homicide.
 It is in many senses the ultimate betrayal.
 The very people who brought you into this world nurtured and loved you throughout your life are repaid by being killed by the person they least expect.
 Of course, in many of these tragic cases, the loving home ideal has been replaced by a chamber of abuse and torture leading a child to feel the only escape is to stop their abusers once and for all.

 However, this was not the case for Jennifer Pan.
 She did not grow up in a household where abuse and violence were present.
 Her parents were indeed strict and her father laid down some harsh ground rules when he discovered his daughter had been deceiving them about her education and whereabouts day after day.

-Jennifer Pan was the eldest of the Pan’s two children and by all accounts a bright, friendly and happy child.
-She initially performed well at school, in music, and in sport and seemed to be a dedicated student eager to learn and build herself a solid future.
+Jennifer Pan was the eldest of the Pan’s two children and by all accounts a bright, friendly, and happy child.
+She initially performed well at school, in music, and in sports and seemed to be a dedicated student eager to learn and build herself a solid future.